 Over the course of the Urban Teachers program, a participant may encounter circumstances that require them to seek a leave of absence.
-Reasons for requesting a leave of absence include, but are not limited to, birth or adoption of a child, mental or physical health concerns, or bereavement.
+Reasons for requesting a leave of absence include, but are not limited to, birth or adoption of a child, mental or physical health concerns, military service, or bereavement.
 Urban Teachers is here to support participants throughout the leave of absence process.
 We encourage participants to seek assistance as early as possible, in order to effectively plan for leave from the program.

 A participant’s first course of action in seeking a leave of absence is to submit a Leave Request (on the Participant Portal under the “more” drop-down menu) with a detailed account of their concerns in order to initiate the leave consideration process.
 This should take place prior to notifying one’s school site of the potential leave of absence.
 Non-attendance at the clinical site does not constitute an official leave of absence and can be grounds for dismissal from the program.

 A leave of absence is granted for a specific length of time, dependent on a participant’s ability to complete program requirements, including coursework, coaching, and clinical responsibilities.
 A leave of absence cannot exceed more than one year.